 Oh, you simply cannot fathom the fevered excitement I felt one Christmas when I realized the gift I was opening (a present from my felicitously sensible mother who had, indeed, sampled a few slices of my homemade blunders) was a GENUINE BREADMAKER !
 Wow !

 At first, I faithfully followed the recipes that came with my breadmaker, and amazingly every loaf I baked was superb in texture, appearance, and taste.
 When I became relatively adept with my breadmaker, I felt confident enough to actually experiment with ingredients.
 On occasion, I self-assuredly substituted whole wheat flour or cornmeal for the white flour; judiciously sprinkled in some bran, wheat germ, or flax seed; insouciantly added my own special medleys of spices; and sagaciously poured yogurt, juice, soup, and even leftover spaghetti (sauce included) into the pan.
-In the process, I discovered one extremely important fact about kids: they WILL eat spinach (and actually LIKE it) if it is baked in a loaf of bread.

 That's right, I became so darned good at this breadmaker thing, I even concocted my very own recipes.
 Many of my creations are (I blush) worthy of blue ribbons, if not the envy of every mother who has every struggled with a vegetable phobic, vitamin- and mineral-deficient child.
 For a time, we referred to my Spinach Parmesan Bread as "Green Bread" for my young son's sake.
 When he learned the true source of the hue of his favorite bread, surprise!
 It was still his favorite.
 That Leftover Spaghetti Bread?
 It's a real winner, especially among my daughter and her friends.